-- Tailoring communication style to meet the needs of the professional audience.
+(b) Tailoring communication style to meet the needs of the professional audience

 Types of Presentations

-- an in-service presentation on a subject or topic of interest (often associated with a particularly interesting patient), or a case study of patient progress over time; over
+(b) An in-service presentation on a subject or topic of interest (often associated with a particularly interesting patient), or a case study of patient progress over time;

 It is difficult to outline every situation that may meet the objectives of a presentation.
-If the student has any questions as to whether a situation qualifies as a presentation, the instructing therapist and/or ACCE should be consulted.
+If the student has any questions as to whether a situation qualifies as a presentation, the instructing therapist and/or Clinical Education staff at the School of Rehabilitation Science should be consulted.

 Guidelines for Presentations

-- Assistance with administrative details.
-Organizing time and place, A-V equipment, obtaining patient's permission, locating X-rays, etc. The student is primarily responsible for researching information and developing the text of the presentation and should be responsible for scheduling and set-up as appropriate for level of training.
+(d) Assistance with administrative details: Organizing time and place, A-V equipment, obtaining patient's permission, locating X-rays, etc. The student is primarily responsible for researching information and developing the text of the presentation and should be responsible for scheduling and set-up as appropriate for level of training.